ned14/llfio/Readme.md

  - Make use of std::system_error(errno, system_category, "custom error message");
 - [ ] Get Outcome to work perfectly with exceptions and RTTI disabled, this makes Outcome useful in the games/audio world.
-  - [ ] Where Outcome might throw, do macro based action which could be any of:
-   - Throw an exception
-   - Call a deliberately undefined function to create a link error (release) or assert & trap (debug)
-   - Some user based action e.g. fatal exit
+  - When exceptions are disabled, disable outcome<T>?
+Just have result<T>?
   - [ ] Add unit tests proving it for all platforms.
   - [ ] Move AFIO to being tested with exceptions and RTTI disabled.
+Where AFIO throws, have it detect __cpp_exceptions and skip those implementations.
 - [ ] There is much duplicate and sloppy code in AFIO v2.
 Reduce and eliminate.

 - [ ] C bindings for all AFIO v2 APIs.
 Write libclang parser which autogenerates